WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 The compiler reported that the second declaration of `updater` is an invalid redeclaration.

+### Name Conflicts in Attached Macro

-More than that, this potential name conflict not only be possible when freestanding macros meet functions but also be possible when attached macros meet type declarations.
+This potential name conflict not only be possible when freestanding macros meet functions but also be possible when attached macros meet type declarations.

 You may have noticed that there is a member added in the expansion of the `@COW` macro that uses a name pattern that prefixes with `_$`.